 What can Microsoft PowerToys do?

 For example, you could use FancyZones to set up a Windows 10 desktop where Outlook always displays on the right-hand side of the desktop, Twitter or other social media always displays on the left-hand side of the desktop, and Word or Excel always displays in the middle between the other two.
-There would be three distinct and perpetual zones displayed at all times.
-Figure B shows how you select that configuration.
+There would be three distinct and perpetual zones displayed at all times (Figure B).

 Windows key Shortcut Guide